 Navigation Safety Bylaw 2018 Consultation

-We are now consulting on a proposed amendment to the Navigation Safety Bylaw 2018.
+Submissions on a proposed amendment to the Navigation Safety Bylaw 2018 are now closed.

 The following new clause is proposed for Clutha River: